Hostile Takeover

 Nibble.
 The thing flopped out of Uzi’s mouth.
 But she let it back in, once it tapped nicely.
 At the same time, Uzi pulled back, slowly so it didn’t break the kiss.
 Already pushing forward, J followed after her.

-She lost it, ending the kiss to laugh.
+She lost it at that, ending the kiss to laugh.
 “I’m a like a snake charmer.
 You’re so easy to lead around.”

 Uzi tried to quiet her synth, but the mirthful smile hung on her face.
-J’s blush only brightened, and a little anger mark popped up.
-She growled, but it was so cute – how could Uzi not smile at that?
+J’s blush brightened even as her glare tightened, and a little anger mark popped up.
+The murder drone growled, but it was so cute — how could Uzi not smile at that?

 J’s arms broke their embrace, drawing and shoving Uzi to the ground.
-She pounced forward, putting the disassembly drone on top again.
+She pounced forward, putting the larger drone on top again.

 >< A blade touched the corner of Uzi’s lips.
 “What will it take to wipe that smug grin off your face?”